chapter-three/blockreference-toggle/README.md

 IMPORTANT: Compatible only with Block Reference 2.0, not 1.0.

 TO USE
 ==================
 1. Create a field using ‘Block Reference’ as the field type.
 Select the widget ‘Toggle Radio’
 2. Configure the widget settings as you would any other field.
    a.
 Set the default value (display mode) to 'hide’ or ’show’
    b.
-Set the default block to toggle
+Set the default block to be referenced (as checkboxes widget.
+If Your site has more than 20 blocks, then the form element turns into an autocomplete widget).

 ISSUES with Block Reference (not with this module).
 These issues will not affect this module (BRT).
 ==================